SunnyMaxwell/wisecow/myREADME.md

-# Steps for deploying Application
+# One Time Setup for deploying Application in AKS

 ## Prerequisite